bstiel/celery-vscode/README.md

-# Debug Celery Apps via VS Code
+# Debug Celery Apps with VS Code

 This repository contains a simple Celery/Django/Redis app that you can start and debug with VS Code.